A newsletter is an incredibly powerful marketing tool but is your newsletter legal?

 💡 In regards to liability damages, both the EU and US laws give individual users the right to compensation for any damages resulting from an organization’s non-compliance with regulations.
 This means that violating regulations can leave you open to potential litigation.

 Failure to comply with your legal obligations may lead to users negatively perceiving your business as either incompetent or malicious.
 This can lead to significant and lasting damage to public trust and the reputation of your organization.

-In regards to compliance, it is always advisable that you approach your data processing activities with the strictest applicable regulations in mind.
-In regards to the newsletter process, compliance at the very least requires that you put the following into practice:
+In regards to compliance, it is always a good idea that you approach your data processing activities with the strictest applicable regulations in mind.
+In regards to the newsletter process, compliance, at the very least, requires that you put the following into practice: